megamarc/CsTilengine/README.md

 Tilengine native shared library must be installed separately.
 Please refer to https://github.com/megamarc/Tilengine about how to do it.

 ### Windows
-.NET Framework 2.0 or later must be installed
+.NET Framework must be installed

 ### Linux/OSX
 Mono tools and runtime must be installed.
 In Debian-based distros please execute the following command: